nerva-project/nerva-docs/docs/guides/cli.md

 You can also set nervad to mine automatically after launching, with the command:
 `nervad --start-mining <address> --mining-threads <threads>`

 If you do not specify a number of CPU threads to mine on, the daemon will automatically detect the optimal number of threads, but you may get better results from experimentation, as each hardware configuration is different.
+Since hard fork 13, the algorithm works on an 8 MB scratchpad per thread, so the useful thread count is capped by your cache and memory rather than by your core count: oversubscribing threads that share an L3 slice will slow each other down.
+Two options help here.
+On Windows, run `nervad --setup-large-pages` once from an administrator prompt (then log out and back in) to let the miner use large pages.
+Everywhere else, `--mining-affinity` pins mining threads to physical cores so they stay on one cache group.
+On Linux and FreeBSD no setup is needed for large pages.

+If you want to support development directly, `--donate-level <n>` donates a percentage of the blocks you mine to the development wallet.
+The default is 0, so nothing is shared unless you say so.

 If you have no idea what a thread is, or have other questions about mining, refer to the [Mining FAQ](../mining).

 <hr>